If you ride with an intoxicated driver who causes an auto accident, you may wonder if you can even qualify for a settlement.

 Lee was just 23.
 He came to me after suffering a broken neck while riding with a drunk driver after a party.
 His father, who I’d represented in a car crash case a few years back, brought him to see me.
 They were concerned they’d never get a fair shake from the insurance company.
 Lee had been hurt seriously, and they were wise to know they needed a professional to protect his rights, because he had a lot at stake.
 And they were also angry that he was the victim of a drunk driver.

 The crash.
 On September 9, 2017 around 9:45 p.m., Lee rode with the driver from a party on a quick trip to the store.
-The driver ran off the right side of the road, slamming into a ditch and culvert.
+The drunk driver caused an accident near Lyman when he ran off the right side of the road, slamming into a ditch and culvert.
 The crash report showed he was driving 10 miles over the speed limit at 45 miles an hour.
 Both airbags deployed.

 Legal challenges to overcome.
 In most cases, DUI car accident victims are other motorists with the misfortune of sharing the road with an intoxicated driver.
 But Lee wasn’t your typical DUI victim because he had gotten in the car with that driver.
 Worse, some evidence suggested that Lee was intoxicated at the scene.
 I knew we had to overcome that to give him a chance at a good settlement.
 Here’s how I did it: